matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

 2.)
 FASTQ trimming and quality assessment of trimmed reads; 3.) genome assembly and quality assessment; & 4.) genome annotation.
 By utilizing the comment mark (#) in the Snakefile, the workflow can be run stepwise, permitting the review of FastQC, MultiQC, & QUAST QC reports before subsequent steps.
 The workflow can be run in full by "uncommenting" all stages in the Snakefile.
-To run the Snakemake workflow on a HPCC:
+To run the Snakemake workflow on a HPCC, navigate to the Snakemake directory containing the repository & user-added directories & files, then run the following:

 ```bash
 snakemake --cores 10 --use-conda